 Check out the lay of the land before you begin

-Players are now faced with a seemingly infinite choice of UK online casinos, and some are more reputable than others.
+Players are now faced with a seemingly infinite choice of UK online casinos, hundreds of live casinos, and some are more reputable than others.
 Different sites have different payout probabilities too; you can play precisely the same slots game, for example, on two different sites and be more likely to win on one than the other.
 So do your research.

 Once you’ve found one that suits you, check the site’s reviews on forums (search for “UK casino online forum”) and on TrustPilot.
 Ensure that it pays promptly and in full, that customer support will be on hand if you need it, and that it’s regulated by the either the Financial Services Authority or the Independent Betting Adjudication Service.